 A tiny layer of graphene flakes becomes a deadly weapon and kills bacteria, stopping infections during procedures such as implant surgery.
-This is the findings of new research from Chalmers University of Technology, Sweden, recently published in the scientific journal Advanced Materials Interfaces.
+This is the finding of new research from Chalmers University of Technology, Sweden, recently published in the scientific journal Advanced Materials Interfaces.

 Operations for surgical implants, such as hip and knee replacements or dental implants, have increased in recent years.
 However, in such procedures, there is always a risk of bacterial infection.
 In the worst case scenario, this can cause the implant to not attach to the skeleton, meaning it must be removed.

 Bacteria travel around in fluids, such as blood, looking for a surface to cling on to.
 Once in place, they start to grow and propagate, forming a protective layer, known as a biofilm.